-Many people first fall in love with trampolines as children, but did you know that a trampoline workout can benefit adults just as much as they bring joy to the little ones?
+Many people first fall in love with trampolines as children, but did you know that a trampoline workout can benefit adults just as much as trampolines bring joy to the little ones?
+It’s true.

 For instance, did you know that rebounding can burn more calories than walking or jogging?
 Or that it’s a great way to work your major muscle groups because it allows you to work them through their full ranges of motion?
 Or that it’s downright fun?!